 In 1985, the American Library Association (ALA) began a tradition of asking some of the world's best-known celebrities to lend their images for use on large posters with a simple but powerful message--READ.
 ALA now allows schools and libraries to buy the rights to create their own poster with local celebrities.
 We worked for many years at Panama Central School and their fabulous librarian, Patti Lundquist, asked us to pose for one.
 ALA allows it to be copied for not-for-profit use, so feel free to make a copy if we will be visiting your school.
 Just click on the small poster.

 What?
-Thirty-five years?
+Thirty-seven years?
 How could that be?
 It does seem like a dream sometimes but it's true.
 Luckily, our work brings us great joy and we are still having a ball.
 We missed celebrating our thirty-year milestone as "Beauty and the Beast Storytellers" because we moved and are happily settled into our new home.
 We're still in Ithaca, now a couple miles closer to town.
 Selling one home and buying another, going through all of our belongings, packing, moving, and doing a big renovation took a great deal of our time and energy in the last few years but we love our new spot.
 While going through everything for the move, we found lots of great scrapbook items.
 Stay tuned to this spot - we will add some highlights now and then.
 A favorite--our meeting with Maurice Sendak--follows.